E V E N T S / O P I N I O N

-Alas, the Yiddish-language text is replete with embarrassing errors in grammar, spelling and lexicon, and not least, style.
-The very title uses the “Galitsyaner” / polarically non-Litvak — word for “synagogue” that is a source of hilarity, mockery and mirth in Litvak culture, and here — in the heart of historic Jewish Lithuania, where the synagogues are being solemnly commemorated, not laughed at.
+Alas, the Yiddish-language text is replete with embarrassing errors in grammar, spelling and lexicon, and not least — style.
+The very title uses an academic “Galitsyaner” / polarically non-Litvak proposal for writing the Yiddish word for “synagogue” (שיל and שילן instead of the classic and modern spellings שול and שולן).
+In addition to the many simple errors, the spelling on the basis of some normativists’ proposals in distant Yiddish academia is a source of hilarity, mockery and mirth in Litvak culture, and here — in the heart of historic Jewish Lithuania, where the synagogues are being solemnly commemorated, not laughed at.
 Letters and diacritics are jumbled from the title on down.
 It is important that when including Yiddish in public memorials, municipal authorities consult proper experts.
 But to to be fair, the town’s cultural affairs experts would not have suspected that Vilnius is curiously rich with bogus experts in the field of Yiddish, a language and culture much abused for political motives by the nationalist camp that seeks to revise Holocaust history while professing “love of Yiddish” as convenient cover.
 The issue is discussed at length in the final chapter of my book Yiddish and Power, brought out earlier this year by Palgrave Macmillan.

 These deficiencies can readily be repaired and must not detract from the huge credit due for this locally historic advance.
 The architect wisely chose a mode of construction that makes it practical and doable to update the image layer keeping the same stand and base erected, all thanks to the wonders of modern technology.